Last updated: June 20, 2026

 Child care subsidy

-Job loss, child support, and local support
+Work, child support, and local backup

 Unemployment after job loss